You Create Your World Every Moment

 During a normal day many of our thoughts are logical and grounded so they aren't huge offenders... it's the thoughts that judge...telling us we aren't smart enough, or kind enough, or beautiful enough, or tough enough that we love to identify with and that can drag us down.
 It's the instantaneous reactions, void of purposeful control or scrutiny, that get us in trouble.

-You are... or become... what you identify with.
-Release your identification with your thoughts and choose who you are by they way you act and react to life.
+You are... or become... what you repeat.
+Release identification with your thoughts and choose who you are or want to be by replacing them with more empowering thought.

 One of the laws of the cosmos is: Like attracts like.
-If you send out negative, self-defeating thoughts, more of that will come your way.
-On the other-hand, if you insist on finding the good, the positive, or the opportunity for a change, in whatever you face or in yourself, the universe will amplify this aspect.
+If you broadcast negative, self-defeating thoughts, more of that will come your way.
+On the other-hand, if you insist on affirming the good things in your life, predict positive outcomes, or anticipate the benefits of change, the universe will amplify these instead.

 We all have weaknesses.
 Focusing on them makes them bigger.

-We all have strengths.
-Focusing on them makes them bigger.
+We all have strengths and challenges.
+The ones you focus on them makes them bigger.

-Another Deepak Chopra insight: "Be conscious of your decisions and make the best choices you can at the time and in the circumstances, and you will be making the forward ... progress."
+Another Deepak Chopra insight: "Be conscious of your decisions and make the best choices you can at the time and in the circumstances, and you will make forward progress."

 When I was a girl, one of my mother's close friends and distant relative was a darling woman named Shareefi.
 She was one of the two daughters of a religious elder in our community.
 She was short and little on the round side, with a matching face...like the moon.

-I don't think I can recall one time that she wasn't smiling...her eyes twinkling with deep creases at the ends.
+I don't think I can recall one time that she wasn't smiling...and her eyes twinkling with deep creases at the ends.

 It didn't matter what the conversation was about, Shareefi smiled through every word.
 If it was what one may consider sad news, she let her smile drop of 2 seconds, but it's as if her face couldn't relax into anything but cheerfulness.

-That was 36 years ago... she obviously made a lasting impression on me.
-What a wonderful example of how to radiate our inner beauty into the world!
+She obviously made a lasting impression on me.
+What a wonderful example of how to radiate beauty into the world!

 Own who you are.
 Recognize your beautiful self.
 Accept yourself for your strengths and weaknesses, because that's how we're all created...with aspects we have conquered and others to work on.
 That's the point of life.
-So why not accomplish our growth with a resolve to do it cheerfully, like Shareefi?
+So why not accomplish our growth with a resolve to do it cheerfully?

-While you can't control most situations life will offer you, you can definitely control how you choose to reactto them.
-It may take a little practice, but soon you'll re-program your brain not to automatically kick into upsetness, anger, self-defense, or alarm when things go differently than you expected.
+While you can't control most situations life will offer you, you can definitely control how you choose to respond to them.
+It may take a little practice, but soon you'll re-program your brain not to automatically kick into frustration, anger, self-defense, or alarm when things go differently than you expected.

 How great to be able to handle every 'crisis' or 'disappointment' with calm and grace?